 John Alekna - Tremont Street, grew up in South Boston and has been active in a variety of local business and civic groups over the years.
 A 1983 graduate of Babson College, he began his current professional career at Merrill Lynch and is currently a Senior Vice President at Morgan Stanley’s Private Wealth Management division.

-Ellen Sheets - Tremont Street, relocated to the South End from Concord, MA three years ago.
-Currently she is the chief executive officer at a Lexington based venture company but started her Boston career as a gynecologic oncologist at Brigham and Women's Hospital.
-She is also on the board of Partners Healthcare's Innovation Fund and the BU-Fraunhofer Alliance Board.
+Ellen Sheets - Tremont Street, relocated to the South End from Concord, MA over seven years ago.
+Currently she is an Entrepreneur in Residence at the Partners Innovation Fund based in Cambridge but started her Boston career as a gynecologic oncologist at Brigham and Women's Hospital.
+She has been an active participate in the Ellis and has served as a board member, president, vice president and now is in her first year as treasurer.

 Chris Block - Appleton Street, is originally from Michigan and moved to the South End two years ago.
 Chris is a practicing anesthesiologist at Newton-Wellesley Hospital and an avid cyclist who commutes to work by bike when he can.
 He also enjoys cooking, reading, sailing and walking with his wife and their two golden retrievers.